sudoremo/headsup/README.md

 # Headsup

-A headless CLI tool that monitors subjects (games, TV shows, software, events) for release dates and answers using Claude AI for intelligent web search and analysis.
+A CLI tool that monitors subjects (games, TV shows, software, events) for release dates and answers using Claude AI for intelligent web search and analysis.

 ## Features